Key strategies that overcome stagnant high school sales

 Some sponsors will even tell their group that if their parents can't write a check, then participating is not an option.
 It’s that simple.
 These sponsors also understand that it’s important to have high expectations of their students.
 Students will usually achieve what others expect of them.
 They see their sales campaigns as an important tool that not only helps the group achieve their objectives, but as a character-building tool as well.
 And groups that are successful at raising money already have a strong sense of purpose to begin with.

-3. A Clearly Defined Fundraiser Goal
+3. Clearly Defined High School Fundraiser Goal

 High school sponsors that succeed at fundraising already have a predetermined sales goal for their students.
 The sponsor knows what the group’s financial needs are and how much each student will need to sell.
 Thus, students know what’s expected of them from the beginning.